chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 # Chapter V: Custody Fundamentals

 Operational security bridges cryptography to reality: who holds keys, how policy is enforced, and what evidence proves control.
-This chapter explores how theoretical security primitives translate into practical custody systems—from multisig and MPC platforms to qualified custodians—and the layered controls that make them disaster-ready.
+This chapter explores how theoretical security primitives translate into practical custody systems, from multisig and MPC platforms to qualified custodians, and the layered controls that make them disaster-ready.

 ## Section I: Custody Core Concepts